krenalis/krenalis/doc/src/developers/file.md

 ### File Configuration

-The structure of `chichi.FileConfig` is outlined as follows:
+The structure of `FileConfig` is outlined as follows:

 ```go
 type FileConfig struct {